eslint/eslint/docs/src/user-guide/command-line-interface.md

 #### `--env-info`

+TODO: Resume here

 This option outputs information about the execution environment, including the version of Node, npm, and local and global installations of ESLint.
 The ESLint team may ask for this information to help solve bugs.
+When you use this flag, the CLI does not perform linting.

 ##### `--env-info` example